lbarker/palekai.org/_pages/joinus.md

 <p>Pale Kai will be offering FREE* Sunday morning demonstration sessions at Coleman Beach in Morro Bay to get you in a
 canoe and on the water.
 Join us for a fun intro to outrigger canoe paddling.</p>

-<p>Subject to weather conditions, demonstration sessions will be held from 9am to 11am every Sunday, beginning January 12 and continuing
+<p>Subject to weather conditions, demonstration sessions will be held from 9am to 11am every Sunday, beginning mid-January and continuing
 through the end of February.
 No need to make a reservation - just drop by Coleman Beach between 9am and 10am and we'll find you a seat.</p>

 <p><i>